 Six long shelves packed shoulder-to-shoulder with cans and bottles spill forth a symphony of color behind the frosted glass pane of the newest addition to…wait, what is it again? – that’s right: Empower Field at Mile High.
 Standing in front of the display near Section 114, it’s impossible not to marvel at the sheer visual resplendence of this finely appointed beverage nirvana.
 Up top and to the right, a stately can of Dale’s Pale Ale gleams behind the glass, the familiar nameplate reversed in white type from behind a red shield.
 One shelf below there’s the brilliant orange of an oversized Shock Top can, and four cans to the right, a gleaming green vessel labeled, simply, IPA.
-Can after can and row after row, the net effect is a sort of beverage blizzard so rich with color and gleam that you can find yourself entranced for minutes just staring at the thing.
+Can after can and row after row, the net effect is a sort of beverage blizzard so rich with color and sparkle that you can find yourself entranced for minutes just staring at the thing.

 What is this place, exactly?
 Backlit letters above the window describe it as Drink MKT (as in, “market”).
 It’s an upscale addition that’s part of a makeover designed to elevate the experience from the hot dog-and-a-beer persona that long has typified the American stadium experience.

 Aramark Inc., the food and beverage company that’s a major power on the sports-concession scene, conceived of the deli-styled retail concept in association with the stadium’s tenant and game-day operator, the Denver Broncos Football Club.
 While the Broncos’ brain trust was furrowing brows over off-season draft picks, crews at the stadium were carting off old-school metal counters and installing sleek new replacements like Biker Jim’s (hot dogs) or Tenders Love & Chicken, replete with nine sauces.